 If you’ve never played an Aquarian head before, I would recommend starting with this one.

 This particular head is fantastic on a snare drum as it is an exuberant, responsive drum head that feels like it loves to be played.
+So, if you're looking for the best snare head for jazz, you won't be disappointed with this Aquarian.

 Some coated heads tend to sound like hitting a piece of paper on a pillow when tuned down but this one is different.
 It seems that the single 10 mil ply allows the head to be more responsive even when loosened.